payu-india/CMS-Chatbot/docs/WEB Integration/prebuilt-checkout-payu-hosted/webview-for-mobile-apps/webview-integration-in-android.md

         }
 ```

-and need to open new url in new webView or merchant need to call activity.startActivityForResult(intent,101) instead of  mWebView\.context.startActivity(intent) launch intent  and listen psp app response in activity in onActivityResult
+and need to open new url in new webView or merchant need to call activity.startActivityForResult(intent,101) instead of  mWebView.context.startActivity(intent) launch intent  and listen psp app response in activity in onActivityResult

 #### 7. In the ICP checkout being opened within a webview inside the application.
 This configuration is leading to unexpected and unusual behavior, likely due to the way the webview is interacting with the ICP checkout

-\-> Merchant needs to pass userAgent in webViewSetting -  (webSettings.userAgentString = userAgent)
+-> Merchant needs to pass userAgent in webViewSetting -  (webSettings.userAgentString = userAgent)

 Example value of userAgent - Mozilla/5.0 (Linux; Android 13; SM-G981B) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/116.0.0.0 Mobile Safari/537.36

 #### 8. CSS Issues: Since different merchants use various languages in their applications, CSS issues have occasionally been reported in Flutter applications.
 While the layout may display correctly in web browsers like Safari and Chrome, it sometimes encounters problems when viewed in a Flutter webview.
 Eg android:windowSoftInputMode="adjustResize" - if in manifest file this is not added, keyboard opens on top of input field.

- \-> This may be due to wrong User Agent. always pass right User Agent to webView
+-> This may be due to wrong User Agent. always pass right User Agent to webView

-#### 9. How to handle window\.open in Webview
+#### 9. How to handle window.open in Webview

-\-> First set for multiple window in webview setting `webSettings.setSupportMultipleWindows(true)` and then set webview client for same and override onCreateWindow function.
+-> First set for multiple window in webview setting `webSettings.setSupportMultipleWindows(true)` and then set webview client for same and override onCreateWindow function.
 In onCreateWindow create new webView.

 ```
   // To support multiple windows